jmcnamara/XlsxWriter/dev/docs/source/format.rst

     format.set_font_color('green')
     worksheet.write('B1', 'Cell B1', format)

-Cell A1 is assigned a format which initially has the font set to the colour red.
-However, the colour is subsequently set to green.
-When Excel displays Cell A1 it will display the final state of the Format which in this case will be the colour green.
+Cell A1 is assigned a format which initially has the font set to the color red.
+However, the color is subsequently set to green.
+When Excel displays Cell A1 it will display the final state of the Format which in this case will be the color green.